oparvizi/Database-Language/SQLite.md

             );

    - import the csv file

             sqlite> .mode csv
             sqlite> .import pvi_2017.csv pvi

         The only catch is, since the table was already created, the .import command will import the entire CSV file including the header.
         That means we need to do a little minor clean up once the import finishes to remove the extra record with the column names.
         One way we can do that is as follows:

-        sqlite> delete from pvi where typeof([Violation Code Number]) == "text";  # find the row where the data type in the Violation Code Number cell is text, and                                                                                         delete it.
+            sqlite> delete from pvi where typeof([Violation Code Number]) == "text";  #

+        Find the row where the data type in the Violation Code Number cell is text, and delete it.

 ## Adding an index to the database
    - add an index, or several indices: https://www.sqlite.org/queryplanner.html

-            sqlite> create index [Registration State] on pvi([Registration State]);   # The general guideline is to create indices for columns of interest,                                                                                                   particularly those that you will use to subset or filter the data.
+            sqlite> create index [Registration State] on pvi([Registration State]);   #

+        The general guideline is to create indices for columns of interest, particularly those that you will use to subset or filter the data.

    - exit the sqlite program